 The designated U.S. Security Cooperation Officer (SCO) in your country will issue Invitational Travel Orders (ITO) to you.
-You need the original and 3 copies of your ITO when you report to the Naval War College.
 Ensure all items on your ITO are completed correctly by the SCO before leaving your country.

 Make Sure:

 - All family members are listed in the "Conditions" section of your ITO by name.
 This is required for them to receive an Identification Card once you arrive in Newport. - The report and end dates are correct, confirm these dates with the IMSO. - The Visa codes are appropriately marked as described above for all dependents. - Medical Coverage is completely understood by you and your spouse.
 Remember YOU are the IMS (International Military Student).
 If the ITO states so, the medical costs are the responsibility of the IMS; make sure you have medical insurance coverage.
 This is covered in more detail in the "Medical and Dental Information" section of this document.